In this post, we look at what viewpoint is, how viewpoint works, and the 10 ways to tell a story.

 Six Viewpoint Structures in First Person

 - Simple – One character tells the story.
 Examples: Stephanie Plum series by Janet Evanovich, Midnight in the Garden of Good and Evil by John Berendt

 - Simple Unreliable Narrator – One character tells the story, but we don’t know if he is telling the truth.
 Example: Holden Caulfield in The Catcher in the Rye

-- Rashamon Effect – This means multiple characters tell their version of the same events in the story.
+- Rashomon Effect – This means multiple characters tell their version of the same events in the story.
 Example: As I Lay Dying by William Faulkner

 - Separate Multiple Viewpoints – This means multiple characters tell the story using first person perspectives.
 Example: blueeyed boy by Joanne Harris